The Pros and Cons of Door to Door Sales for Pest Control

 Door-to-door sales may be considered old-fashioned, but there is no doubt that it is still an effective marketing strategy.
 In fact, it is even more effective in some ways as it provides so much that digital marketing cannot.
 Try adding door-to-door sales to your pest control marketing strategy and experience the benefits for yourself.

 After you work hard to drum up business, you do not want to lose it due to missed calls.
-Slingshot can answer your customers’ calls 24/7 and help sell your services to callers.
+Luckily, Slingshot by ProntoBPO can answer your customers’ calls 24/7 and help sell your services to callers.
+Our highly trained team will ensure every call is answered promptly and professionally, increasing your chances of turning those prospects into customers.

 Want to stop losing leads AND start winning customers?